Christopher M. Reddy

 Christopher Michael Reddy (born 1969) is a senior scientist in the Department of Marine Chemistry & Geochemistry of the Woods Hole Oceanographic Institution (WHOI) and faculty member of the MIT-WHOI Joint Program in Oceanography/Applied Ocean Science and Engineering.
-He is a scientist, an educator, and an inventor.

 Reddy's research includes the source, fate, and transport of combustion-derived materials, PCBs, and DDT; the environmental chemistry of oil spills, biofuels, plastics, and nanoparticles; and the development of environmentally friendly products.
 He is considered a leading scientist on oil spills and conducted an in-depth and long-term investigation into the Deepwater Horizon oil spill and its long-term aftereffects.

-Reddy is a prolific and highly cited author and holds eleven U.S. patents.
+Reddy holds eleven U.S. patents.
 He has testified before the U.S. Congress five times, written more than 20 opinion pieces, and given hundreds of interviews for print, radio, and television.
-Using clips from the original Star Trek television series, he gave a TEDx talk on the role of science in a crisis.
+Reddy gave a TEDx talk on the role of science in a crisis.
 A newly discovered microbe that can aid in the breakdown of hydrocarbons was named in his honor.

 Early life and education

 Reddy grew up on Rhode Island’s Narragansett Bay and has always lived within a few miles of the coast.
 After attending public schools in Rhode Island, Reddy earned a BS in chemistry with a minor in mathematics from Rhode Island College, graduating in 1992.
 While there, he was named the American Chemical Society's Outstanding Undergraduate Student in 1991.
 In 1997, he was awarded a PhD in chemical oceanography from the Graduate School of Oceanography at the University of Rhode Island.
 While a graduate student, he was named the American Chemical Society's Outstanding Graduate Student in Environmental Chemistry.

-Reddy also has an executive education certificate in management and leadership from MIT's Sloan School of Business (2010) and leadership training from Harvard University's Kennedy School of Government (2008).